 When my mother was growing up in Mississippi, lunch was called dinner and what we know as dinner was supper.
 Dinner, served around noon was the heaviest meal of the day.
-Quite a few European, Central and South American cultures still follow the same way meal patterns, especially those that enjoy a siesta.
+Quite a few European, Central and South American cultures still follow a similar meal patterns, especially those that enjoy a siesta.
 I went to college in Guadalajara in the 80’s and as a multitasking American had a hard time adjusting to the midday break at first – I thought, oh I’ll do my banking or run some errand I need to complete, only to discover EVERYONE took the siesta.
 Once I resigned myself to the idea I must relax during this time, I actually came to relish the quiet hours.
 I would study and then read or nap in preparation for an evening out.
 I particularly loved going out to dinner every night in Guadalajara, and years later in Madrid, enjoying family, friends, food, music and meeting new people.

 The productivity of the American worker has increased dramatically since 1970, meaning each of us are working longer and harder but our wages have not keep pace and increased.
 Spain on the other hand is home to the world’s largest worker owned cooperative – a $12 billion organization where the workers manage the company.
 In 2019, Spain was named the Bloomberg’s Healthiest Country in the world in part because they enjoy the highest life expectancy.
 I have to believe the time spent simply enjoying one another, luxuriating in life, something that has become elusive in the United States, is a strong contributing element. !Viva la siesta!